teritorio/maplibre-gl-teritorio-cluster/README.md

 Render native MapLibre GL JS clusters as HTML marker.

-Render:
+Renders:
 - HTML cluster
-- HTML group marked as small cluster or last zoom level
+- HTML Unfolded cluster defined by a minimum leaves and min / max zoom threshold
 - Pin Marker on feature click

 Allow visualization and interaction with all markers, even when superposed.